my-name-is-D/object-detection-Motion-Nao-webots/kinematicnao/README.md

 ### V3

-The object position is retrieved from a file.
+The object position is retrieved from a file world/data/objectpoint.txt.
 If the position is in Nao's left arm workspace then the inverse kinematic is done, else a "position not ok" (or something) is sent through the topic "jointangles"

 ```bash